tldr-pages/tldr/pages/linux/pmap.md

 # pmap

-> Report memory map of a process.
+> Report memory map of a process or processes.
 > More information: <https://manned.org/pmap>.

 - Print memory map for a specific process id (PID):